profile-sh/docs/projects/workflow_security.md

 date: 12-12-2024
 ---

-In CI/CD cycles, GitHub actions and workflows very likely will need access to resources and services on GitHub or outside GitHub.
+In CI/CD cycles, GitHub actions and workflows may need access to resources and services on GitHub or outside GitHub.
 Also, the outside services may need access to our resources on GitHub.
 It is very important to understand how to securely stitch together services and resources (public or private) in the CI/CD workflows.

+>[!IMPORTANT]
+> Even if not passed explicitly, GITHUB_TOKEN is available to all the actions use call in a workflow through github context.
+Always set restrictive default permissions for the token (in the organization or repository settings).
+>
+> [!TIP]
+> Stay informed by reading/re-reading the [docs]
+> When calling actions created by other people or organizations, use full length commit SHA of the called action.
+> Use actions from trusted sources (GitHub, or GitHub verified).
+> visit [GitHub docs](https://docs.github.com/en/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions) for information about script injection and cross repo access.

 ## 1. GitHub Token